czechitas/java-install/docs/2020-jaro/ultimate/win/index-eng.md

 ### <a id="test">Test the installation</a>

-1. Run IntelliJ IDEA.
+1. Run IntelliJ IDEA - Ultimate Edition.
 Be patient - the computer will look like it is "doing nothing" after double click, but the splash screen should appear shortly.
     It is necessary to be connected to the internet at this point.

     ![](img/img300.png)

     ![](img/img301.png)

-27. Open the demo project `C:\Java-Training\Projects\DemoApplication`.
+27. Open the demo project `C:\Java-Training\Projects\DemoWebApplication`.

     ![](img/img302.png)